Felipe Baloy

 Felipe Abdiel Baloy Ramírez (born 24 February 1981) is a Panamanian former professional footballer who played as a defender.
 He scored Panama’s first ever goal in a FIFA World Cup, against England at the 2018 edition.

 Early life

 He was the second youngest of his seven brothers and grew in the populous barrio of Cerro Batea in the San Miguelito district after moving from the San Martin barrio.
 Pipe grew interested in football after playing in the streets with his friends.

-Baloy graduated from elementary and high school, never continued on to university, and instead pursued his career in football where "things have been going well".

 Club career

 Early career

 At age 18, he started his football career in ANAPROF team Eurokickers, although it lasted only a year as the team was relegated that year.
 He then moved to Sporting '89 and managed to be part of the Panama U-20 squad where he was spotted by Colombian international representative Luis Felipe Posso, was signed to his agency and the doors opened for Baloy in Colombia.